 When discussing car accidents and injuries sustained, most individuals think about the physical trauma that occurs as a result.
 However, emotional and psychological trauma is just as common and can have more debilitating, and lasting effects compared to some physical injuries.
 While emotional trauma, or PTSD, is sometimes more of a challenge to diagnose and is not always treated with as much sympathy as physical injuries, it is a valid condition that can have serious long-term effects on an individual’s life.

 According to the American Psychological Association, car accidents are the leading cause of PTSD in the general population.
 However, if not diagnosed right away, it is tough to prove this type of trauma after an accident and to receive the appropriate amount of compensation for the damage it has had on your life.
-For this reason, it is vital that victims of car accidents seek the help and evaluation of a medical professional as soon as possible.
-PTSD is not always immediately apparent and some even ignore the symptoms and simply attribute them to initial stress or shock from the accident.
-Unfortunately, symptoms of PTSD can worsen over time and last years if not properly treated.
+For this reason, it is vital that car accident victims of car accidents seek the help and evaluation of a medical professional as soon as possible.
+PTSD from a car accident is not always immediately apparent and some even ignore the symptoms and simply attribute them to initial stress or shock from the accident.
+Unfortunately, symptoms of Post-traumatic stress disorder (PTSD) can worsen over time and last years if not properly treated.

 Seeking compensation for PTSD months or even years after an accident is difficult.
 Though you may initially think you are fine, it’s always in your best interest to seek care immediately following an accident, no matter how minor the accident or the physical injuries are.
 There is no way to tell how the mind will react.
 And whether you are filing a claim right away or further down the road, having a personal injury lawyer on your side can significantly increase your chances of getting the compensation that you deserve.